Bologna: a city made for walking and eating

 - Allegra – a breakfast, lunch & a natural wine bistro.

-- Trattoria da Me – a recommendation by a visiting English chef who I met on the plane into Bologna.
+- Trattoria Da Me – a recommendation by a visiting English chef who I met on the plane into Bologna.
+The original trattoria is in San Felice street.
+Then there is Trattoria Da Me nella torre, on the ground floor of the historic Torre Dei Galluzzi.
+Is it worth the prices?
+I’ll have to find out.

-- A 40-minute train journey from Bologna, in Reggia Emilia, is Fotografia Europea, the international contemporary photography festival, held each spring.
+A 40-minute train journey from Bologna, in Reggio Emilia, is Fotografia Europea, the international contemporary photography festival, held each spring.
+Outside the opening week in April, visit the festival at the weekend, otherwise you might find the venues closed.

-Find these places on my map of Bologna.
+Find these and other places on my map of Bologna.

 ================================================================================================